dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 - Prosperous times: depression/revolution times = 5:1
 - People generally expect future to be slightly different from near term past

-# Ch 1: the big cycle in a tiny nutshell
+# Ch 1: The Big Cycle in a Tiny Nutshell

 - Major empires of study:
   - Last 3 reserve currencies: Dutch, British, and American